developersdo/opensource/README.md

 ### Development scripts

- - `yarn sequelize` – to use sequelize, pass cli args as follow: `yarn sequelize -- db:migrate`.
  - `yarn scrape` – scrape for all GitHub users and repos as configured.
  - `yarn scrape:users` – scrape for all GitHub repos.
  - `yarn scrape:repo` – scrape for all GitHub users.
  - `yarn generate` – generate GitHub users and repos for front-end usage.
+ - `yarn sequelize` – to use sequelize, pass cli args as follow: `yarn sequelize -- db:migrate`.
+   - `yarn sequelize -- db:migrate` – Run all pending database migrations.
+   - `yarn sequelize -- db:rollback` – Rollback last database migration.

 <div align=center>
 With ♥︎ from <a href="https://github.com/developersdo/opensource/graphs/contributors">all contributors</a>.